yusufdanis/make-dev-folder/README.md

 ## Acknowledgements

 - This tool uses macOS-specific commands and is designed for use on macOS systems.
-- The custom icon file is stored with a carriage return in its name, which is a specific requirement for custom directory icons in macOS.
+- The custom icon file is stored with a carriage return in its name, which is a specific requirement for custom folder icons in macOS.